 The Aquasana OptimH2O is considered below average and would not recommend for the reasons below:

 - Low Flowrate: You will be frustrated with the daily production rate if you purchase this filter.
 It is the lowest among all.

 - Short lifespan filters: Inefficient filters are normally short in lifespan.
 Hence, it will required constant replacement to maintain the quality of the filtered water.

 - Expensive Maintenance: The ridiculously high maintenance will burn a hole in your wallet.

 You wouldn’t want to pay $210 on yearly maintenance right?
-Check out some of the great under sink water filter which deserved every penny that you spent.
+Check out our recommended reverse osmosis water filter.